All other countries can join the United States in this initiative.

 It is an international expression of love, a progressive gesture that says we are capable of letting life continue.

-This matters more than just to very sophisticated people.
+And this already matters more than just to very sophisticated people.

-It matters to the entire population.
+It matters to entire populations.

 In many countries, including the U.S.A., over 70% of households share their lives with a pet.